Updated Jan 29, 2026

 Before we talk about the steps that you'll take to build your hotel booking app, it's time for a quick lesson about the 3 parts that make up your app:

-Luckily, Adalo is packed with enough components to create a beautiful frontend: Logically connected screens, gorgeous elements, and sleek features, all customizable to meet your aesthetic needs.
+Adalo is packed with enough components to create a beautiful frontend: Logically connected screens, gorgeous elements, and sleek features, all customizable to meet your aesthetic needs.
+The visual builder can display up to 400 screens at once on a single canvas, giving you a comprehensive view of your entire app architecture.

-- The Backend: This is the “thinking” part of your app — it retrieves data, confirms bookings, connects to third-party payment platforms to make money, and more.
+• The Backend: This is the "thinking" part of your app—it retrieves data, confirms bookings, connects to third-party payment platforms to make money, and more.
+Adalo 3.0's overhauled backend infrastructure runs 3-4x faster than previous versions, ensuring your booking confirmations and payment processing happen instantly.

-- The Database: Every byte of information found in your app is stored in your database, which resembles a spreadsheet.
-Most all info users enter into your app will be stored in your database, such as the following:
+• The Database: Every byte of information found in your app is stored in your database, which resembles a spreadsheet.
+Most info users enter into your app will be stored in your database, such as the following:

-You’ll be able to customize, edit, and expand your Adalo database.
-And, if you have a database with an external provider like Airtable, Google Sheets, or Xano, you’ll be able to integrate it into your Adalo app without much stress.
+You'll be able to customize, edit, and expand your Adalo database with no record limits on paid plans.
+And if you have a database with an external provider like Airtable, Google Sheets, or Xano, you'll be able to integrate it into your Adalo app without much stress.

 Adalo's Ecosystem